 Every now and then, we see a widely celebrated performer make the move from acting to directing.
 The latest edition to this club is Maggie Gyllenhaal with her debut feature The Lost Daughter, based on the Elena Ferrante novel of the same name.
-With a star-studded cast featuring the likes of Olivia Coleman, Jessie Buckley, and Dakota Johnson, this family orientated drama quickly landed on everyone’s radar going into the 2021 festival circuit, and the final result shows just about why.
+With a star-studded cast featuring the likes of Olivia Colman, Jessie Buckley, and Dakota Johnson, this family orientated drama quickly landed on everyone’s radar going into the 2021 festival circuit, and the final result shows just about why.

-The story follows Leda (Coleman), a professor in her forties who takes a solo summer vacation to a small island in Greece.
+The story follows Leda (Colman), a professor in her forties who takes a solo summer vacation to a small island in Greece.
 Upon forming a daily routine, consisting of multiple hours reading on a beach, Leda begins to become familiar with the locals and holidaymakers, leading to her distinct observations of young mother, Nina (Johnson).
 After a series of tense events, an excursion of past memories causes Leda to make some even more questionable decisions.

-As a protagonist, there is a strong sense of duality within Leda, as Coleman plays her in the present while Buckley plays her in a series of flashbacks to her days as a young mother with two daughters.
+As a protagonist, there is a strong sense of duality within Leda, as Colman plays her in the present while Buckley plays her in a series of flashbacks to her days as a young mother with two daughters.
 Gyllenhaal’s film grapples with the sentiment of being stuck in the past and battling a guilty conscious in the present as a turbulent result.
 The narrative quickly pivots from a story that seems ordinary into an evocative drama.

 From the title alone, it is rather obvious that motherhood would be a central theme, but this is explored not quite in the maternal way that is expected.
 The Lost Daughter is brutally honest about the crippling responsibility that spawns from having children.
 In the modern day, there is commonly a generalization that all women are born to be mothers, this derives from notions of traditional gender roles.
 In an unsettling yet refreshing way, Gyllenhaal’s narrative framing allows the audience to distance themselves from that concept and ponder if there are women who regret their shift into motherhood.